Want to learn more about P25 and how it can help your organization?

 transfer, share and disseminate sensitive but unclassified (SBU) information.

 There are two phases of P25 development.
 Phase 1 is complete.
 It

 specifies the use of a 12.5 kHz bandwidth in analog, digital or mixed

 mode.
 Thus, backward compatibility with older legacy radio systems is

-Two-slot TDMA has now been approved and 6.25 kHz FDMA is under
+Two-slot TDMA digital has now been approved for phase 2.

-Icom already has radio and repeater models that operate using true
+Icom already has digital radio and repeater models that operate using true

 6.25 kHz digital channel spacing.
 However, these digital models use

 different protocols (IDAS, via NXDN™ D-STAR) and are not P25 compliant.